odydoum/where_row/README.md

 Consider the following example, as it appears on [Use The Index Luke](https://use-the-index-luke.com/sql/partial-results/fetch-next-page)

+Suppose we want to have an infinite scrolling functionality for a collection of sales, ordered by the date the sale took place.
+Ordering just by sale_date will not suffice, since many sales can occur on the same date.
+Hence, we need to order by both the date and the id, to have a deterministic order.
+In SQL, this would look like this:

 ```SQL
 CREATE INDEX sl_dtid ON sales (sale_date, sale_id)